Welcome to Berlin

-Berlin's combo of glamour and grit is bound to mesmerise anyone keen to explore its vibrant culture, cutting-edge architecture, fabulous food, intense parties and tangible history.
+Berlin's combo of glamour and grit is bound to mesmerise all those keen to explore its vibrant culture, cutting-edge architecture, fabulous food, intense parties and tangible history.

 Berlin is a big multicultural metropolis but deep down it maintains the unpretentious charm of an international village.
-Locals follow the credo 'live and let live' and put greater emphasis on personal freedom and a creative lifestyle than on material wealth and status symbols.
-Cafes are jammed at all hours, drinking is a religious rite and clubs keep going until the wee hours or beyond.
-Sizewise, Berlin is pretty big but its key areas are wonderfully compact and easily navigated on foot, by bike or by using public transport.
+Locals and expats follow the credo 'live and let live' and put greater emphasis on personal freedom and a creative lifestyle than on material wealth and status symbols.
+Cafes are jammed at all hours, drinking is a religious rite and clubs keep going through the weekend into Monday.
+Size-wise, Berlin is pretty big but its key areas are wonderfully compact and easily navigated on foot, by bike or with public transport.

 Food and drink

 Horváth in Kreuzberg & NeuköllnAustrian

 Kin Dee in SchönebergThai